Chase Center: Impact of the COVID-19 pandemic

 On March 11, 2020, the City of San Francisco announced a temporary ban on public events and gatherings with over 1,000 people due to the ongoing COVID-19 pandemic.
 Due to this ban, the Warriors announced that their home games would be played without fans, beginning with the March 12 game against the Brooklyn Nets.
 However, that same day, one day before the game was scheduled to be played, the NBA announced that it would indefinitely suspend the rest of the 2019–20 season due to the outbreak after Rudy Gobert tested positive for the virus.

 Phish concert fall incidents

-At a concert by the band Phish on October 17, 2021, an individual fell from an upper level of the Chase Center and died from his injuries.
+At a concert by the band Phish on October 17, 2021, an individual fell from an upper level of Chase Center and died from his injuries.
 Two other fans were also injured in a fall incident at the venue during the same concert and both survived with non-life-threatening injuries.
 Several Phish fans who attended the band's two concerts at the venue told local media that they were concerned about the design and safety of barriers and railings that separated the levels of the arena.
 The San Francisco Department of Building Inspection inspected the arena following an anonymous complaint about the low balcony guardrails and steep staircases that was filed after the concert.
-On October 21, building inspectors deemed the Chase Center to be compliant with city building codes.
+On October 21, building inspectors deemed Chase Center to be compliant with city building codes.

+Notable events

+2025 NBA All-Star Game

+The arena hosted the 2025 NBA All-Star Game on February 16, 2025.

+College basketball

+The University of San Francisco men's and women's basketball teams play a game at Chase Center annually.
+The National Collegiate Athletic Association (NCAA) announced San Francisco as the host city for the West Regional semifinals and finals of the 2022 NCAA Division I men's basketball tournament on March 24 and 26, 2022.
+The arena was selected to host the West Regional semifinals and finals for the NCAA Division I men's basketball tournament in 2025 and 2028.

 Professional wrestling events

-Chase Center has hosted 3 professional wrestling events:
+Chase Center has hosted 4 professional wrestling events: